-Documentation in Student's Discipline Record The principal, designee or other administrators or school staff will maintain all discipline records as deemed necessary for the orderly operation of the schools and in accordance with law and policy JGF.
+Documentation in Student's Discipline Record

+The principal, designee or other administrators or school staff will maintain all discipline records as deemed necessary for the orderly operation of the schools and in accordance with law and policy JGF.

-Conditions Suspension, Expulsion and Other Disciplinary of Consequences All students who are suspended or expelled, regardless of the reason, are prohibited from participating in or attending any districtsponsored activity, regardless of location, or being on or near district property or the location of any district activity for any reason, unless permission is granted by the superintendent or designee.
-When appropriate, the district may prohibit students from participating in activities or restrict a student's access to district property as a disciplinary consequence even if a student is not suspended or expelled from school Likewise, a student may become ineligible for or be required to forfeit any honors and awards as a disciplinary consequence.
+Conditions of Suspension, Expulsion and Other Disciplinary Consequences

+All students who are suspended or expelled, regardless of the reason, are prohibited from participating in or attending any districtsponsored activity, regardless of location, or being on or near district property or the location of any district activity for any reason, unless permission is granted by the superintendent or designee.
+When appropriate, the district may prohibit students from participating in activities or restrict a student's access to district property as a disciplinary consequence even if a student may become ineligible for or be required to forfeit any honors and awards as a disciplinary consequence.